bepuca/azureml-scaffolding/README.md

 > **Tip**: The above command will set the environment variables from [`.env`].
 > If you wish, that command also sets the variables in `.env.local` with higher
 > precedence if it exists.
 This second file is ignored by git and useful if
 > different developers need different values for the same variables.
+For more
+> details, run `bin/env -h`.

 [multi-stage]: https://docs.docker.com/build/building/multi-stage/
 [`Dockerfile`]: Dockerfile